NVIDIA/DALI/docs/pipeline.rst

 Current pipeline
 """"""""""""""""

-Sub-graphs that do not contribute to the pipeline output are automatically pruned.
+Subgraphs that do not contribute to the pipeline output are automatically pruned.
 If an operator has side effects (e.g. ``PythonFunction`` operator family), it cannot be invoked without setting the current pipeline.
 Current pipeline is set implicitly when the graph is defined inside derived pipelines' :meth:`Pipeline.define_graph` method.